 To create a new WordPress application password, login to your WordPress administrator dashboard, and in the main menu located on the left click Users, and then All Users.
 A new page will open.

 On this page you can see a list of all users that are currently associated with your WordPress website.
-Write down the username of the account for which you will create new application password, because you will need it to connect to Yazo.
-After that, click on the username of that user account..
+Write down the username of the account for which you will create a new application password.
+You will need it to connect with Yazo.

+After that, click on the username of that user account.
 A new page will open.
 Here you can edit all the data associated with your WordPress account.
-Scroll down until you see Application Passwords section.
+Scroll down until you see the Application Passwords section.

 In the New Application Password Name field enter the name of your application (i.e. Yazo).
 After that, click on the Add New Application Password button.